kinshuk4/daily-coding-problem-solutions/problem1051_1100/README.md

 ```

 We do not remove the tree at the root or its left child because it still has a `1` as a descendant.

+## Daily Coding Problem: Problem #1072 [Easy]

+This problem was asked by Facebook.

+Given a binary tree, return the level of the tree with minimum sum.